themkat/simpleNFT/README.md

 - jbang (to export generated Java file from web3j as a Maven dependency that is usable in KScript)
 - curl and wget
 - jq (or just use sed?)

+## Services
+You also need a Pinata JWT to be able to upload the file to IPFS.
+You can tweak the scripts to use other IPFS pinning services if you want to.

+If you want to deploy to testnet or mainnet, a gateway service (to get a valid HTTP endpoint) is required.
+I use [Alchemy](https://www.alchemy.com/) for this purpose.

 ## How to run locally